 The Daffodil Flower is the second smallest flower in the Flower Collection.

-These earrings are perfect for everyday wear to the office or out shopping for the day, continuing into the evening if its drinks with the girls or date night you will feel dressed & prepared for whatever the day brings.
+These earrings are perfect for everyday wear to the office or out shopping for the day, continuing into the evening whether it is drinks with the girls or date night you will feel dressed & prepared for whatever the day brings.

 We strive to create timeless, contemporary pieces of jewellery you will always feel a million dollars in.
-Classic designs you will fall in love with, they will be there for you every time no matter your age, your style, the occasion, we design with all of this in mind to bring you beautiful pieces of jewellery that will light you up from the inside out, making you smile every day.
+Classic designs you will fall in love with will be there for you every time no matter your age, your style, the occasion.
+We design with all of this in mind to bring you beautiful pieces of jewellery that will light you up from the inside out, making you smile every day.

-These beautiful earrings are part of a larger collection, why not treat yourself to matching bracelet, necklace & a ring to complete your set.
+These beautiful earrings are part of a larger collection.
+Why not treat yourself to a matching bracelet, necklace & rings to complete your set.

 London Jewellery Designer.

 All of Maree London Vermeil pieces of jewellery are silver-based which is coated in 150% gold plate thick layers of 24 karat gold giving you a long-lasting piece of precious jewellery.
 Even though not recommended you can wear your piece of jewellery 24/7 in the shower & while you sleep.
 By doing this your piece of jewellery will eventually lose its shine and will have a vintage look like any other piece of solid gold jewellery would.
 To bring back the shine we only recommend using a jewellery cloth.

 - 1st – Gold (Solid)

 - 4th – Gold Plated